rzonedevops/influent/README.md

 Influent is a new web based application for visually and interactively following transaction flow, revealing actors and behaviors of potential concern that might otherwise go unnoticed.
 Summary visualization of transactional patterns and actor characteristics, interactive link expansion and dynamic entity clustering enable Influent to operate effectively at scale with big data sources, in any modern web browser.
 Influent has been used to explore data sets with millions of entities and hundreds of millions of transactions.

 Service Provider Interfaces (SPIs) provide a plugin style framework for developers to provide runtime-injected modules for search, data access, clustering and other services.
-[Avro](http://avro.apache.org/) is used to define the SPIs in language independent form in [influent-spi](influent-midtier/src/main/avro).
+[Avro](http://avro.apache.org/) is used to define the SPI protocols in cross-language form in [influent-spi](influent-spi/src/main/avro).
+In process Java service implementations are injected via [Guice](https://code.google.com/p/google-guice/), which may optionally delegate to out of process providers using web services standards such as REST, for which Avro provides convenient serialization.

 ![Influent example with public Kiva data set](https://raw.github.com/oculusinfo/wiki-assets/master/influent/influent-kiva.jpg)
 > Example Influent flow analysis.
 Begin by searching for an entity of interest (A).
 Entity cards summarize entity properties and histograms summarize transactions.
 Highlighted transactions are shown for entities of interest (B).
 Click [+] buttons to expand incoming/outgoing entity links (C).
 “Unstack” clusters of entities by clicking paperclip to drill down (D).
 Specify transaction filter (E).